Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 All types of content have additional, optional options that can help you manage the content on the site.

-**`hide`** - if content has `hide: true`, then this content will not be displayed in the feed on the site (in any feed).
+**`hide`** - if the content has `hide: true`, then this content will not be displayed in the feed on the site (in any feed).
 But at the same time, this content itself will exist and will be available.

-**`draft`** - if content has `draft: true`, this content will not be on the site in any form.
+**`draft`** - if the content has `draft: true`, this content will not be on the site in any form.

 ### frontmatter-placeholder

-After you understand the content of the starter, you can delete the default content and start filling the site with your own content.
+After you understand the content of the starter, you can delete the default content and start filling the site with your content.

 However, it is better to leave the file `content/links/frontmatter-placeholder` in place and do not delete it.
 This content still doesn’t appear on the site (since it has `draft: true`).
 But its existence prevents some errors related to Gatsby and GraphQL, which may appear on an empty site.